We’d like to shed some light on the 7 stages of Alzheimer’s disease.

 Stage 2 – Very mild cognitive decline (age-related memory impairment)

-● forgetting names that we once knew.
+● forget the names we once knew.

 Stage 3 – Moderate cognitive decline (mild cognitive impairment)